Kirsty (Hellraiser)

 Kirsty is a fictional character from the Hellraiser media franchise.
-Created by writer Clive Barker, Kirsty first appears in the 1986 novella The Hellbound Heart.
-Her full name is identified in the sequels as Kirsty Singer, before being adapted in the 1987 film adaptation Hellraiser as Kirsty Cotton.
-The character served as a major focus in the original film and its sequel Hellbound: Hellraiser II, later having a cameo appearance in Hellraiser III: Hell on Earth and playing a supporting role in Hellraiser VI: Hellseeker.
+Created by writer Clive Barker, she first appeared in the 1986 novella The Hellbound Heart, which was later adapted into the 1987 film Hellraiser, written and directed by Barker himself.

+The film made several changes to her character, most notably making her the daughter of Larry Cotton while in the novella (where Larry is named Rory) she is simply a friend of his.
+She also served as a major focus in its sequel Hellbound: Hellraiser II, had a cameo appearance in Hellraiser III: Hell on Earth and played a supporting role in Hellraiser VI: Hellseeker.
 In all of her appearances in the film series, she was portrayed by actress Ashley Laurence.
-The film describes her as being Larry Cotton's daughter, while in the novel she is simply a friend of his.

 Appearances

 In literature

-Kirsty originates from the novel The Hellbound Heart.
-This version is not Larry Cotton's daughter, but rather a friend who shares a romantic interest in him.
-The 2018 sequel to The Hellbound Heart, Hellraiser: The Toll, identifies the character as Kirsty Singer.
-Kirsty reappears in Boom!
+Referred to only as "Kirsty", she has an unrequited attraction to her married friend and colleague Rory Cotton.
+After helping him move into a house he inherited along with his brother Frank, Kirsty's investigation into whether Rory's wife Julia is having an affair leads her to discover she has in fact been murdering men in order to feed Frank and aid his escape from the hellish Cenobites.

+She later appears in the 2018 short story Hellraiser: The Toll which bridges the gap between The Hellbound Heart and Barker's 2015 novel The Scarlet Gospels.
+Although pre-release material for The Toll initially listed her surname as "Singer", the short story instead included the changes to her character which featured in Hellraiser, including listing her full name as "Kirsty Cotton".

+Kirsty also appears in Boom!
 Studios' Hellraiser comic series, set roughly twenty years after the events of the third film.
-By issue No. 8, she becomes a Cenobite, a female Pinhead, as the original Pinhead becomes human again.
+By issue No. 8, she becomes a Cenobite herself, trading places with Pinhead who once again becomes human.